 For example, Vietnam, in some cases, charged the Pentagon $10,000 for a single-page document related to missing soldiers, according to the report by the National League of Families of American Prisoners and Missing in Southeast Asia.

-The report said that despite spending more than $86 million since 2016, only 25 cases of missing soldiers were resolved.
+The report stated that, despite more than $86 million spent since 2016, only 25 cases of missing soldiers had been resolved.

 The study accused Vietnam of overcharging for its support to recovery efforts in a bid to extort money from the United States.
 “Vietnam has transformed the POW/MIA accounting mission into a revenue-generating enterprise rather than a humanitarian obligation,” the report said.

-The Vietnamese government reacted angrily after the report was disclosed by The Washington Times, temporarily calling off meetings on the issue.
+The Vietnamese government reacted angrily after The Washington Times disclosed the report, and it temporarily suspended meetings on the issue.

 The DPAA has declined to make public the price list Vietnam uses to charge for information or artifacts.

-In addition to the DPAA, the Defense Intelligence Agency also has a team of officials conducting research in Vietnam through the group code-named Stoney Beach.
+In addition to the DPAA, the Defense Intelligence Agency has a team of officials conducting research in Vietnam through the group code-named Stony Beach.

 DPAA Director Kelly McKeague said in response to the criticism on the high costs of Vietnamese cooperation that the U.S. is committed to providing the fullest accounting for missing personnel from the war.
 “This humanitarian effort has been sustained because of the long-standing cooperation of the Vietnamese government,” he said.

-A process for implementing reduced Vietnamese funding demands has been approved by both sides but is on hold pending an end to the U.S. government shutdown.
+Both sides have approved a process for implementing reduced Vietnamese funding demands, but it is on hold pending an end to the U.S. government shutdown.

 During a visit to the DPAA office, Mr. Hegseth thanked the troops for working to find out what happened to the missing soldiers.